 - Stain-resistant: porcelain veneers typically stay bright and white for several years.

 - Tooth decay/cavities can develop under veneers: because of this, veneers are not recommended for patients with a history of gum disease or poor oral hygiene.

 - Prep process is irreversible: even with low-prep veneers, your teeth will be permanently shaved down as a part of treatment.

-- Very expensive: if you opt for the more favorable porcelain veneers, the cost of treatment is very high and may be too pricey for some budgets.
+- Very expensive: if you opt for the more favorable porcelain veneers, the cost of treatment is very high and might be too pricey for some budgets.

-- Not repairable: in most cases, veneers must be replaced for a brand new one if they are cracked or broken.
+- Not repairable: in most cases, veneers must be completely replaced if they are cracked or broken.